-Finally I received my new Cleanflight flight controller with integrated OSD – the Illuminati 32.
-Sadly HobbyKing didn’t provided any information about the board.
+Finally, I received my new Cleanflight flight controller with integrated OSD – the Illuminati 32.
+Sadly HobbyKing didn’t provide any information about the board.
 There is no manual included, just a product specification from Quanum.
 Here are some of the hardware specifications, that I can confirm:

 Hard case size: 38.45×38.45x11mm

 Weight: 12.2g with case / 5.6 without

 Atmega Mega 328P for the OSD

 The STM32 F103 and the MPU6050 are the same as on the Naze32.
 The MS5611 barometer is pretty standard too.
 I would not use the board without the hard case because the mounting holes quality is not good in my opinion.
 Check the pictures below and decide for yourself.
 The hard case has a good quality and doesn’t look cheap.